SmithEcophysLab/ecosys_modeling_sprin2025/class_model/modules/roy_module/log.md

 where do you need help from nick?
 - Need suggestions if the parameters that I set make sense or not

+## 04. 01.
+2025
+I did not change anything from the last update, just read one new paper what papers have you been reading to refine your module?
+1. Adaptive significance of evergreen vs. deciduous leaves: solving the triple paradox